School Superintendent Hite is March 11 Speaker

-The Asian Pacific American Bar Association of Pennsylvania will hold the 2014 Lunar New Year Banquet on Friday, Feb.
+The Asian Pacific American Bar Association of Pennsylvania will hold its 2014 Lunar New Year Banquet on Friday, Feb.
 28 at Ocean Harbor Restaurant, 1023 Race St. Cocktails begin at 6 p.m. and dinner is at 7 p.m.
-For more information, contact Jacquie Huynh-Linenberg at email@example.com
+For more information, contact Jacquie Huynh-Linenberg at firstname.lastname@example.org

 Penn Law Sports Symposium Feb.
 28